layline-io/layline-doc/docs/03-assets/processors-output/asset-output-stream.md

 Explainer:
 Any data format described and selected in [Format](#format) above, can be simply, or complex.
 A complex format, for example, could require the data to be sent to be only complete, if it contains a header record, one to many detail records, and a trailer record.
-To the contrary, a simple format could define only the structure of a songle message.
+To the contrary, a simple format could define only the structure of a single message.

 If we assume that we have selected a complex format like above as the output, then the system will observe and enforce, that the written output does comply with the format between starting and stopping a stream.
-I.e. it mus contain a header, one or many details, and a trailer record (example).
+I.e. it must contain a header, one or many details, and a trailer record (example).
 If this is not the case, then an error will be generated.

-If we on the other hand have a simple format which in structure only describes a single message structure, then you may want the system to write individual messages as final transactions for eveery single message.
+If we on the other hand have a simple format which in structure only describes a single message structure, then you may want the system to write individual messages as final transactions for every single message.
 In this case, and only in this case, you can check this box.
 The default is `off`.
 If you are unsure about this, then just leave the default.